-- Ÿ If you hold an ownership interest in a senior note that is a component of a normal unit, you have the option to either: - allow the ownership interest in the senior note to be included in the remarketing process, the proceeds of which will be applied to settle the purchase contract, or - elect not to participate in the remarketing by delivering the requisite amount of cash to be applied to settle the related purchase contract. - \dot{Y} If you hold a senior note that is not a component of a normal unit, you have the option to either: - continue to hold the senior note the interest rate on which will be reset, effective from the settlement date of a successful remarketing of the senior notes, or - deliver the senior note to the remarketing agent to be included in the remarketing.
+- \ddot{Y} If you hold an ownership interest in a senior note that is a component of a normal unit, you have the option to either: - allow the ownership interest in the senior note to be included in the remarketing process, the proceeds of which will be applied to settle the purchase contract, or - elect not to participate in the remarketing by delivering the requisite amount of cash to be applied to settle the related purchase contract. - \dot{Y} If you hold a senior note that is not a component of a normal unit, you have the option to either: - continue to hold the senior note the interest rate on which will be reset, effective from the settlement date of a successful remarketing of the senior notes, or - allow the ownership interest in the senior note to be included in the remarketing process, the proceeds of which will be remitted to you.